malach-it/vc-decentralized-status/SPECIFICATION.md

 ## 3. Data Model
 ### 3.1 Status Tokens

+Status tokens are the major components of this specification.
+They enable holders to store the status information without disclosing it, making the status only resolvable by the issuer.
+Those tokens are made of two parts: the first contains encoded information that helps the resolvance of the second part.
+The later contains a status cryptographic derivation.

 ![token anatomy](https://raw.githubusercontent.com/malach-it/vc-decentralized-status/main/images/sotp.png)

 ### 3.2 Status information

+The status information, as the first part of status tokens, is encoded in order to store a low weighted payload that contains the token time to live and the possible statuses [those may not be mandatory if standardized by the issuer].
+It helps to resolve the status contained in the derived token.
+A random part is also available in order to have unicity of status tokens [may be added to the secret of the HOTP algorithm to also have unicity of the derivation].
+The contained information is stored in a binary format and URL safe base 64 encoded.

+The random part may be a fixed sized list of bytes.
+The time to live may be padded binary encoded integer to save storage.
+The statuses are a list of single byte integers making the ability to have 256 possible statuses.
+Those parts may be concatenated to form the status information.

 ### 3.1 Derived Status
 ![Status derivation](https://raw.githubusercontent.com/malach-it/vc-decentralized-status/main/images/non-opaque-salt.png)

+Using the HOTP algorithm with a secret kept by the issuer and a counter made of unix timestamp and status shift, we can derive the status but keep also the expiry information both in the same token.
+Noticing that the shift preserve the validity range size, the next checks within the expiration time will succeed providing the same shift.
+Also the more you take HOTP HMAC value bytes, the more the token will fail to collide improving the entropy of the derivation.

 ## 4. Status Information Requests
 ### 4.1 Decentralized IDentifier services